 model.eval()

-Create Embeddings: Send your visuals through the framework to obtain embeddings.
-This can be accomplished by acquiring features from a specified layer of the system.
+Create Embeddings: Send your images through the framework to obtain embeddings.
+This can be accomplished by acquiring features from a specified layer of the model.
 Here’s how:

 import torch